laytenter/Insider-London/_posts/2013-04-19-london-gin-craze-london-dry-gin-history.md

 <img title="gin-palaces-london-gin-history-tour" alt="London gin palace" src="/wp-content/uploads/2013/03/gin-palaces-london-gin-history-tour.jpg" width="569" height="339" />

-_London&#8217;s gin palaces – convivial, glamorous environments.
-But how did gin reinvent itself from being something drunk by children in slums just 80 years prior?_
+London&#8217;s gin palaces – convivial, glamorous environments.
+But how did gin reinvent itself from being something drunk by children in slums just 80 years prior?

-&nbsp;

 Fans of booze and/or history may know a few things about gin’s past.
 One being that the gin craze raged in London between 1720 and 1751, during which time adults would drink an average of half a pint of gin a day.
 The gin consumption of the average child’s wasn’t far off this either.

+{% include silo.html %}

 Then, from 1830, the gin palace was born.
 These were brightly lit, welcoming spaces that were adorned with lamps, mirrors and cut glass.*